Senior Lecturer (Textile Technology)

 - Communicate with Research Supervisors, the Faculty Research Degrees Administration, Research Degrees Team (RDT) and with the Head of Faculty Research Degrees as appropriate.

 - Assist with interviews, RD1, Progression Review and RDAR.

 - Work closely with relevant Research Centres and Groups to take account of the wider context for supporting postgraduate research students including the development of studentship proposals in line with Faculty Strategic Research Objectives.

 - Work with colleagues to enhance the Departmental management and training of post-graduate research students.

 - Contribute to AHGS training and the Researcher Development Programme.

-Core team member in the development and delivery of a new UG programme: BA (Hons) Fashion Futures & BA (Hons) Fashion Design and Technology.
+Core team member in the development and delivery of a new PG programmes in Fashion, Product Development and Business.
 Her role will entail that all unit documentation are up-to-date; lecture materials are uploaded to Moodle and provide support to students with varied learning styles.

 During 2000-2004, Tasneem worked alongside Dr David Tyler as a Research Assistant for the North West Advanced Apparel Systems Centre, a European-funded initiative to support clothing and textile companies in North-West England.
 Tasneem’s role involved working with SMEs on projects concerning the textile/fashion industry.
 Projects involved researching sports apparel, creating and designing websites and digital printing of textiles, which instigated Tasneem’s interest in Digital Printing.